French School of Detroit: History

 The French School of Detroit was created in September 1986, pursuing the trend of French language education in Metro Detroit started by the "Lycée International School".
 The Lycée International School, opened in Southfield in 1981 after Renault moved 50 employees to Metro Detroit, because Renault purchased a stake in American Motors Company.
 In 1983 the Lycée International School had 130 students, with the majority being Americans, 30 being children of Renault employees, and 25 being children of French parents including diplomats.
+The School offers a bilingual education based on the French curriculum to enhance linguistic and cultural diversity and prepare students for higher education in the US, France and other countries.